robot5000-design/ms2/README.md

 When the token checks ok, the askQuestions function is run which hides the quiz options and presents the question/answers to the screen.
 The header element with owl icon is removed for screen heights lower than 1000 pixels, to provide for a better user experience on smaller screens.
+Also, pointer events are set to none for the owl icon during a game, to avoid unintentional clicks.
 In addition, the window scrolls so that the question appears at the top of the page.
 Questions can be either multiple choice, or boolean.
 Multiple choice questions should have four possible answers.
 Boolean questions have two, so when a boolean question is presented, the extra unused answer buttons are hidden from the user.